jmnavarrol/python-multigit/README.md

 This way you just need to manage your repos with `git` in the standard way, just as if they were individually checked out in isolation.

+*multigit* with no options will process the *subrepos* files it finds.
+See the output of `multigit --help` for further info.

 <sub>[back to top](#top).</sub>

 ## development<a name="development"></a>